grscheller/neovim-notes/multipleVimWindows.md

 # Multiple Vim Windows

+It was the Berkley Unix nvi (for new vi) which first introduced multiple windows.

 Within a single vim terminal editing session, using multiple CLI ncurses windows can be very useful.
 For example, using the help facility `:help <command>` can be confusing